Soccer Vs. Football Field: Big Comparison Guide

 While both sports still prefer natural grass, it is obvious that the difference in artificial and natural turf use is much more prominent in the MLS.

-Recent data also shows that NFL is moving towards artificial turfs, while the MLS is moving in the other direction.
+Recent data also shows that the NFL is moving towards artificial turfs while the MLS is moving in the other direction.

 Soccer and football field markings

-Here’s one of the most obvious distinguishing characteristics of the field: If you’re ever confused whether a field is meant for soccer or football, just look at the markings on it.
+Here’s one of the most obvious distinguishing characteristics of the field: If you’re ever confused about whether a field is meant for soccer or football, look at its markings.

-In soccer and football, both artificial and natural surfaces are green while the markings on the field are white.
-As the two sports have entirely different principles of play, it’s no surprise that these markings are different.
+In soccer and football, artificial and natural surfaces are green, while the markings on the field are white.
+As the two sports have entirely different principles of play, it’s no surprise that these markings differ.

 The soccer field has the following markings: